AbleHealth/team/README.md

 4. Establish a common goal and the type of conflict from the above list you are facing.
 Assume the other person has good intentions.

-5. When you don't understand where the other person is coming from, try asking, "can you let me know why this is important?"
+5. When you don't understand where the other person is coming from, try asking, "Can you let me know why this is important?"

 6. Bring facts to the table.